bblais/bblais.github.io-src/content/articles/religion/Fine Tuning - Not convincing.md

 Since God could create anything, why would that make it likely that the physical parameters be fine tuned?
 God could...

-1. make a universe which is hostile for life in any way, and just miracle-up life
+1. make a universe which is hostile for life in every way, and just "miracle-up" life
 2. make a universe which is not fine tuned
 3. make minds not dependent on physical matter